 - 1. If a Staff member notices a child arriving to nursery with any visible injury this must be addressed with parent / carer to confirm how this happened; - 2.
 The staff member will ask the parent to complete an existing injury form; which will be discussed by the setting SLP. - 3.
-This form must then be verified by Safeguarding Lead Practitioners; - 4.
-If the injury is noticed later in the day e.g. during nappy change this must be recorded and parent / carer asked at pick up to confirm how the injury happened and to sign the Existing Injury form; - 5.
-From October 2024 all future safeguarding records, both records of concern and existing injury forms, will be logged on Famly.
-This may be recorded straight onto the app or using the information from a paper copy.
-Existing injury forms will be added under 'Accident/Incidents' on the child's profile.
-Safeguarding records will be logged under Notes: Safeguarding Disclosure.
-This will not be visible to parents or staff unless permissions allow- this is on a need to know basis.
+This form must then be verified by Safeguarding Lead Practitioners; - If the injury is noticed later in the day e.g. during nappy change this must be recorded and parent / carer asked at pick up to confirm how the injury happened and to sign the Existing Injury form; - 5.
+These are kept in our Safeguarding folder.
+Under the child's name and staff must record in the Safeguarding chronology sheet\ (\at present, the SLP team are reflecting and evaluating on whether this forms should be completed online under the Famly app; September 2023)